tandasat/DdiMon/README.md

     DdimonInitialization()
       // Enumerates exports of ntoskrnl
       DdimonpEnumExportedSymbolsCallback()
-        // Creates stealth breakpoint without activating it SbpCreatePreBreakpoint()
+        // Creates shadow breakpoint without activating it SbpCreatePreBreakpoint()
       SbpStart()
-        // Activates all stealth breakpoints
+        // Activates all shadow breakpoints
         SbpVmCallEnablePageShadowing()
           // Configure an EPT entry as explained in "Default state" SbppEnablePageShadowingForExec()